 When fine tuning 1/8 buggies and trucks, most drivers begin with shock oils, camber, toe, tires, and so on.
 Often overlooked is a very important and useful tuning option on a car, the clutch.
 A clutch offers a variety of tuning options for different circumstances, but like the rest of the car it requires good maintenance to perform at its best.

+The first thing you come to when working with a clutch on an engine is the clutch bell.
+Maintenance of the clutch bell consists of two steps.
 Inspect the clutch bell teeth for wear and/or damage.
 If the teeth appear worn or even missing, it is best to replace the clutch bell.
 However, be sure to replace the worn clutch bell with the same tooth clutch bell in order to keep the gear ratio the same.

 Inspect the clutch bell bearings.
 There are two bearings located on the inside and outside of the clutch bell that allow it to freely spin on the crankshaft when the clutch is not engaged.
 After carefully removing the bearings, hold the outside of the bearing and slowly rotate the inside of the bearing with your finger.
 A good bearing should feel very smooth and allow the clutch bell to spin freely.
 If the bearing feels “gritty” or “notchy” it’s time to replace them with a fresh set.